alex-arriaga/slugify/README.md

 ## Summary

-Slugs are usually a URL friendly version of a content title Slugs are meant to be used with permalinks as they help describe what the content at the URL is.
+Slugs are usually a URL friendly version of a content title.
+Slugs are meant to be used with permalinks as they help describe what the content at the URL is.